The Camp Bowen Training and Recreation Centre

 Imagine a world where you can wake up, cook breakfast, check social media, and take a bus to work.
 Your work is something you can take pride in and provides an income for you and your family.
 At the end of the work day, you can text your friend and meet up for coffee.
 Afterwards, you can walk home, serve your family dinner, and put on some music while you clean the house.
 Finally, you can read a book before going to bed.

-These normal, everyday tasks are often inaccessible to blind and partially sighted Canadians, especially those who have recently experienced vision loss.
-Given the appropriate training, however, there is no reason that blind and partially sighted individuals cannot reach this level of independence.
+These normal, everyday tasks are often inaccessible to legally blind and Deafblind Canadians, especially those who have recently experienced vision loss.
+The problem is not blindness or Deafblindness but the lack of training.
+Given the appropriate training, there is no reason that blind and Deafblind individuals cannot reach full independence.

-Canadians living with visual impairments do not receive an adequate amount of independent living skills training.
-As a result, many Canadians living with a visual impairment lack training in areas key to an independent life.
-This affects social, economic, and other areas of daily life.
+Canadians who are blind or Deafblind do not receive an adequate amount of independent living skills training.
+As a result, many Canadians who are blind or Deafblind lack training in areas key to an independent life.
+This affects economic, social, and other areas of daily life.

 Independent living skills training includes, but is not limited to the following areas: